Dirout/vaultist/SECURITY.md

 <a name="contact"></a>
 ## Security Point of Contact

-The security point of contact is Keywi's maintainer, Emil Sayahi.
+The security point of contact is Vaultist's maintainer, Emil Sayahi.
 Emil responds to security incident reports as fast as possible, within one business day at the latest.

 <a name="process"></a>